CommunityOfCoders/Inheritance-2020/sample-readme.md

 >Include your project setup basics here.
 Further details can be added to your project repo.

 ## Usage
->Include details for your project setup here.
+>Include details for your project usage here.

 For more Markdown syntax help, visit [here](https://www.markdownguide.org/basic-syntax/)